chilikasha/tinytools/README.md

 - [Folder Peek](https://sindresorhus.com/folder-peek) - quickly access documents, files, folders, and apps from the menu bar.

-- [Hat.sh](https://hat.sh/) - a web app that provides secure local file encryption in the browser.

 - [Hazel](https://www.noodlesoft.com/) - create rules to automatically organize files in many ways: open, move, rename, archive and tag files based on their name, date, type and much more.

 - [Invisor](https://www.invisorapp.com/) - display and compare technical information of your media files.